HorizenOfficial/horizen-migration-cli/README.md

    - return the public key recovered from a signed message

 ## CAUTION
 This tool requires seed phrases and private keys on both ZEN and Base networks for some of the tools.
-Steps should be take to protect the secret values in all environments.
+Steps should be taken to protect the secret values in all environments.

 ## Installation